Foundations of regular variation on topological spaces: Regular variation on quotient spaces

-\paragraph{Regularly varying random elements in quotient spaces} If $\xi$ is a Baire measurable random element in $\XX$, then $q\xi$ is a Baire measurable random element in $\XXT$ in view of continuity of $q$.
-With the defined scaling and ideal on $\XXT$, we can consider regular variation on the quotient space $\XXT$.
+\paragraph{Regularly varying random elements in quotient spaces} If $\xi$ is a Baire measurable random element in $\XX$, then $q\xi$ is a Baire measurable random element in $\XXT$ owing to the continuity of $q$.
+With the above-defined scaling and ideal on $\XXT$, we can consider regular variation on the quotient space $\XXT$.